 “Joining Engineers Without Borders will help us to continue fulfilling our mission of service and meeting people’s needs.
 It will give us the framework to use our engineering skills in design, collaboration, and service to further Christ’s mission.” – Dr. Boon-Chai Ng on implementing an Engineers Without Borders chapter at Andrews

 “Joining Engineers Without Borders will help us to continue fulfilling our mission of service and meeting people’s needs...

 Engineering students involved in Andrews University’s Engineers Without Borders chapter were able to attend the 2016 Internation Summit in Denver, Colorado.
 Pictured above is the current president of the Andrews EWB chapter, Nathan Verrille (right), and members Phillip “TC” Coleman (left) and Andrew Gagiu (center).

 View the full 2016 International Summit story here.

 “As an Andrews University student, and a follower of Christ, I have a responsibility to share my skills and resources with those who do not have the same opportunities.” - Nathan Verrill

 “Instead of merely serving my own altruistic motives, I now see the most important aspect of service is building a relationship with the community we desire to help.” – Phillip “TC” Coleman after the 2016 International Summit

 Dr. Kwon’s lab is developing a low cost alternative to conventional lab testing.
-The new diagnostic devices require minimal instrumentation, to make it easily available at the time of disaster or in the budget-tight mission filed.
+The new diagnostic devices require minimal instrumentation, to make it easily available at the time of disaster or in the budget-tight mission field.
 In recent years, the paper became a new frontier in development of POC device.